puppetlabs/clj-i18n/README.md

 The code is set up as an ordinary leiningen project, with the one exception that you need to run `make` before running `lein test` or `lein run`, as there are messages that need to be turned into a message bundle.

-## Todo

-* add Ring middleware to do language negotiation based on the Accept-Language header and set the per-thread locale accordingly